-This program is open to all UI students who are in both good academic and non-academic (disciplinary) standing.
+This program is open to UI students who are in both good academic and non-academic (disciplinary) standing.
 Students must have completed at least one year of full-time for-credit study at UI by the time of participating in the exchange.
-Applicants must also meet the minimum cumulative GPA of 2.5.
-No knowledge of Korean language is necessary.
+Applicants must also meet the minimum cumulative GPA of 2.50.

 The number of participants is limited by reciprocity in the numbers to be exchanged.
 Meeting the minimum requirements for eligibility does not guarantee acceptance into the program.
 The final decision on admissions rests with the University of Seoul.
 For the summer program, 8 UI students is the maximum capacity and acceptance will be granted on a first-come, first-served basis (assuming all other eligibility criteria is met).